rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 There are lots of tutorials online; here is a [nice one](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/).
 I'd recommend you read the articles on [HTML basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) and [CSS basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics).

-In this section, I'll give a streamlined description of setting up a basic functional webpage.
+In this section, I'll give a complete (albeit streamlined) description of setting up a basic functional webpage.
 We are going to create 4 files:
 ```
 .